hasan-raza-01/Churn-Modelling/README.md

 * **GitHub Actions**
   Automates DVC pulls, linting, testing, and Docker image builds on every commit (`.github/workflows/`).
+* **Azure Container Registry (ACR)**
+  * Pushes built Docker images (mlflow-server and ml-app) to your Azure Container Registry.
+  * Uses azure/login, azure/docker-login, and azure/cli GitHub Action steps to authenticate and push images.
+  * Tags images with commit SHA and latest for traceability.
+* **Azure Virtual Machine**
+  * After images are in ACR, a final workflow step uses az vm extension or ssh-action to pull the latest images on an Azure VM (Ubuntu) and restart the containers.
+  * Exposes ports 5000 (MLflow) and 7860 (Gradio) via Azure NSG rules.
+  * Environment variables and secrets (ACR credentials, S3 endpoints, etc.) are injected via VM-managed identities or a .env on the VM.
 * **Docker Compose**

   * **mlflow-server**: Builds from `mlflow-server/`, exposes port 5000, persists MLflow runs to a Docker volume.